-Art Cinema is a public institution active in the field of film art and culture, founded by the City of Rijeka.
-The core business takes place at Art Cinema Croatia, a theatre in the very centre of Rijeka.
+Art-kino Croatia is a public institution active in the field of film art and culture, founded by the City of Rijeka.
+The core business takes place at Art-kino Croatia, a theatre in the very centre of Rijeka.
 First screenings there took place in 1926.
 The theatre was renamed and opened to the public in December 2008.

-At that time City of Rijeka launched the Art Cinema Croatia project with the aim of creating a public space intended for screenings of valuable, contemporary and heritage cinema, and development of film culture.
+At that time City of Rijeka launched the Art-kino Croatia project with the aim of creating a public space intended for screenings of valuable, contemporary and heritage cinema, and development of film culture.
 The aim was also to revitalise one of the most beautiful public spaces in the city and one of the most beautiful theatres in Croatia and beyond and save it from decay.
-The Art Cinema Croatia project has grown into a continuous business, whose characteristics made it a cultural institution with a profiled programme, numerous audience and a clear role.
-Therefore, in December 2012, pursuant to the decision of the Rijeka City Council, the Art Cinema institution was established.
+The Art-kino Croatia project has grown into a continuous business, whose characteristics made it a cultural institution with a profiled programme, numerous audience and a clear role.
+Therefore, in December 2012, pursuant to the decision of the Rijeka City Council, the Art-kino institution was established.

-Art Cinema acts as a platform for the development of audiovisual industry and has accepted the role of a promoter of film culture.
-Art Cinema is a place not only where films are screened and watched, but also discussed, a place of education, communication and exploration of the art of motion pictures, film reflections and reflections on film.
+Art-kino acts as a platform for the development of audiovisual industry and has accepted the role of a promoter of film culture.
+Art-kino is a place not only where films are screened and watched, but also discussed, a place of education, communication and exploration of the art of motion pictures, film reflections and reflections on film.

 Children and young people activities